On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Results

 Given the lensing observations, we start from the mass profile, $M_{\rm lensGR}(r)$ for each cluster, and by virtue of equation~\eqref{main} we reconstruct the profile of the total ``baryonic'' mass needed in MOND, $M(r)$.
 To account for possible biases in the parametric modeling of the profiles, we consider three ansatz for the GR lensing mass profile, namely the NFW, the Burkert and the Hernquist profiles, and we then average over them\footnote{We run also the lensing analysis assuming a generalized NFW (gNFW), characterized by an additional free slope parameter with respect to the NFW.
 However, the uncertainties in this case are extremely large, especially in the cluster core; moreover the additional parameter does not provide any significant improvement on the Posterior.
 Thus we discarded this model from the averaging procedure.}.
 We finally subtract the various observed baryonic contributions as explained in Section \ref{sec:missingmass}, see equation \eqref{eq:deltam}, to obtain the MOND residual missing mass profiles $\delta M(r)$.
 These are plotted for each individual cluster on Figure \ref{fig:missing_average}.

 We then proceed considering the following cases for parametrizing the missing mass profiles:

-\begin{itemize} \item{\bf Case 1 ($\beta-\gamma$)}: We fit the missing mass $\delta M$ with the $\alpha$-$\beta$-$\gamma$ model of equation~\eqref{eq:abg}, fixing $\alpha = 1$, up to the turnaround radius of each cluster.
-Averaging over all clusters, we find average values of
+\begin{itemize} \item{\bf Case 1 ($\beta-\gamma$)}: We fit the missing mass $\delta M$ with the $\alpha$-$\beta$-$\gamma$ model of equation~\eqref{eq:abg} up to the turnaround radius of each cluster, fixing $\alpha = 1$ after our initial search.
+The main result of this fit is a very tight constraint on $\gamma$.
+Averaging over all clusters, we find an average value of

-with a scatter of 2.6 and 0.24, respectively, accounting for the addition in quadrature of the scatter among the sample and the intrinsic uncertainties of the fit for each cluster.

-This means that the inner slope is very close to a core (which would correspond to $\gamma=0$) whilst the outer slope is typically extremely sharp ($\beta \sim 6$), in line with the general trends previously reported by, e.g., \cite{Kelleher}.
-We note that the best-fit $\beta$ slope for each cluster tends to be weakly correlated with the best-fit $\gamma$ slope.
-Concerning the two other parameters, the scale radius $r_\text{s}$ and characteristic density $\rho_\text{s}$, it is worth noticing that they exhibit a quite strong correlation, as illustrated on Figure \ref{fig:scatter}.
-This correlation can be fitted with a linear-log model as $r_\text{s}=a\log(\rho_\text{s})+b$, with the best-fit values $a= -0.85 \pm 0.13$, and $ b= 13.93 \pm 2.2$.
+and a weighted geometric mean $< 10^{-3}$, with very low scatter when accounting for the addition in quadrature of the scatter among the sample and the intrinsic uncertainties of the fit for each cluster.
+This means that the inner slope is very close to a core (which would correspond to $\gamma=0$).
+No relevant features have been found for $\gamma$ in relation to the gas mass or any other cluster property.
+This fitting procedure, however, does not yield a proper upper limit for the outer slope, for which the one sigma upper limit increases together with the size of the uniform prior.
+The lower limit however never goes below $\beta=3.7$, and the best-fit outer slope is typically extremely sharp ($\langle \beta \rangle \sim 6$), in line with the general trends previously reported by, e.g., \cite{Kelleher}.
+Concerning the two other parameters, the scale radius $r_\text{s}$ and characteristic density $\rho_\text{s}$, it is worth noticing that they exhibit a quite strong correlation, even though with large error bars due to the poor constraint on the upper limit of $\beta$.
+We will explore this correlation hereafter, once fixing all slopes.
+The main conclusion of this analysis is that the profiles are typically cored ($\gamma =0$), and have a sharp outer slope with $\beta > 3.7$.